Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: Multi-scalar production at the LHC

 Figures~\ref{mh1h1} and \ref{mh1h2} show normalized invariant mass distributions of the $h_i h_j$ pair to demonstrate the validity of the EFT framework.
 It is evident that most of the events correspond to $M_{h_i h_j} < \Lambda$ with a very small fraction of events ($ 0.05\% - 5.5\%$) flowing beyond the cut-off scale $\Lambda$, that too depending on the mass of the additional singlet scalar and the type of the final states.
-There are a larger fraction of events beyond the cut-off scale $\Lambda$ when the final state contains at least one heavy scalar.
+The corresponding fraction of events is larger when the final state contains at least one heavy scalar.
 In particular, Figure~\ref{mh1h1} also highlights the indirect effect of the dimension-six operator on the di-Higgs invariant mass distribution.
-Assuming the same set of $M_{h_2}-\sin\theta$ values, there exist two classes of distributions: one exhibiting a resonance peak (\ref{mh1h1_highw}) and the other without it (\ref{mh1h1_low_w}) for $M_{h_2}>2 M_{h_1}$.
-These correspond to two different choices of singlet scalar VEV.
-The absence of resonant peaks in these distributions can be attributed to the fact that for such choice of $w$'s, the corresponding $\lambda_{h_2h_1h_1}$ coupling vanishes (Figure~\ref{lambda211_w} in Appendix).
-This phenomenon represents a characteristic and distinguishing signature of the dimension-six operator considered in this work.
+Assuming the same set of $M_{h_2}-\sin\theta$ values, there exist two classes of distributions for different choices of $w$: one exhibiting a resonance peak (\ref{mh1h1_highw}) and the other without it (\ref{mh1h1_low_w}) for $M_{h_2}>2 M_{h_1}$.
+The absence of resonant peaks in some distributions can be attributed to the particular values of the singlet scalar VEV ($w_2$) for which $\lambda_{h_2h_1h_1}$ coupling vanishes (Figure~\ref{lambda211_w} in Appendix).
+This phenomenon is a characteristic and distinguishing signature of the dimension-six operator considered in this work.